rean/iofabric/docs/ioFabric-Configuration-Specification.md

 * processor_consumption_limit - the limit, in percentage, of CPU time that this ioFabric instance is allowed to use
 * log_disk_consumption_limit - the limit, in mebibytes (MiD), of disk space that this ioFabric instance is allowed ot use
 * log_disk_directory - the directory that this ioFabric instance is allowed to use for log files
+* log_file_count - the number of log files that should be kept, splitting the log consumption limit evenly between them